pa-0/vsto.Word-Editing-Tools/README.md

 <a id="user-content-install" class="anchor" href="#install" aria-hidden="true"> </a>
 ## Install
-Instructions for installation of VSTO version.
+Instructions for installation of VSTO version...

 ### VSTO
 How to install the VSTO version